-The past three years have been a battle for me.
-I’ve struggled with an invisible illness that has turned my world upside-down.
+The past few years have been a battle for me.
+I've struggled with an invisible illness that has turned my world upside-down.
 I used to work about 45 hours a week managing a branch of my parent’s bakery.
 I also had my own photography business that was not only surviving, but thriving.
 Plus, I had two kids, a rambunctious dog, a husband and a house to run.
 You could say I was busy!

 So, when I started getting headaches every day, migraines, dizzy spells, fainting spells, seeing spots, having hot flashes, feeling weak and extremely tired, I thought it was just all the work I was doing and all the stress of an everyday working mom and wife.
 I tried to take it easy, but it seemed to only get worse.